 - uterine (endometrial)

-There may also be a link between physical activity and
+There may also be a link between physical activity and reduced risk of other cancers, but the evidence is less clear.

 Longer term, regular exercise can also help reduce the risk of depression.